railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 Many managers with a heavy workload use urgency as their sole method of prioritization.
 The difficulty is then in working out how to plan for substantive tasks (like medium term objectives).
-These aren't urgent but are nevertheless very important.
+These are not urgent but are nevertheless very important.

 	.. note:: Example Distinction between urgency and importance

-			If you're very well organized, urgent tasks can (and should often) be given lower precedence than important tasks.
+			If you are very well organized, urgent tasks can (and should often) be given lower precedence than important tasks.
 Take an example from daily life as an illustration: the case of having some time with your children.